Emanuel131/CS50-Final-Project-3/README.md

 cur = conn.cursor()
 ```

-I the main function I get access to the api calls by using the `token` for my application which I got from registering the application with [VK API](https://vk.com/dev/access_token).
-In `create_api` I also specify the scope (with I would like to work in my app) and the api_version.
+I the `main` function I get access to the api calls by using the `token` for my application which I got from registering the application with [VK API](https://vk.com/dev/access_token).
+In `create_api` I also specify the `scope` (with I would like to work in my app) and the `api_version`.

+Getting the all the users from the [HSE Official Group](https://vk.com/hseofficial) posed a little change, because I could only get 1000 users per one request.
+That is why I have decided to get the whole number of comminuty members first  and then, using the while loop, make requests with an `offset`.

+In the while loop I use `getMembers` method, where I specify `group_id`, `sort` order, `offset`, `fields` that I need for the db and `count` - max number of users I can get per one request.

+Next I use `db_upload` function for populating our local db and print into console for error checking.
+I also had an issue with "making too many requests" bugs, so I used `sleep()` function for a little pause in execution.
+After that I increment `i`, which is my offset variable.

+In the end of the `main` function I make one last API call for the rest of the users (I use 1000 as the increment, but the number of users is not a round one).
+I also use a `cleanup` function for beautifying the database.

 ``` python
 def main():